publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395ww.md

 >     “(a) __In General.—__

->     The Medicare Payment Advisory Commission (established under section 1805 of the Social Security Act \[[section 1395b–6 of this title][/us/usc/t42/s1395b–6]\] and in this section referred to as the ‘Commission’) shall examine and develop recommendations on whether and to what extent medicare payment policies and other Federal policies regarding teaching hospitals and graduate medical education should be changed.
+>     The Medicare Payment Advisory Commission (established under section 1805 of the Social Security Act \[[42 U.S.C.
+1395b–6][/us/usc/t42/s1395b–6]\] and in this section referred to as the ‘Commission’) shall examine and develop recommendations on whether and to what extent medicare payment policies and other Federal policies regarding teaching hospitals and graduate medical education should be changed.
 Such recommendations shall include recommendations regarding each of the following:

 >         “(1)